State of Emergency

 Further, Season 2 has more optional side quests.
 There’s still major plot points that you’re guaranteed to encounter, but there’s more room for customization than in Season 1.
 So Season 2 feels even more like a ‘Choose your own adventure’ kind of game than Season 1.

-So, Season 2 is better than Season 1 because it is more specifically designed to meet the requirements of a Legacy campaign game.
+We still prefer Season 1 slightly, but we’ve heard people argue that, Season 2 is even better than Season 1 because it is more specifically designed to meet the requirements of a Legacy campaign game.
+But our best recommendation is to get both seasons!

 The original Pandemic was very popular, which is why so many versions of the game were created later.